muscbridge/PyDesigner/README.md

   |`adv`      |disables safety checks for advanced users who want to force a preprocessing step. **WARNING: FOR ADVANCED USERS ONLY**|

 ## Information for Developers
 This sections covers information on the various files provided in this package.
-Users contributing to the project should refer to this section to under the order of operation.
+Users contributing to the project should refer to this section to understand the order of operations.

 ### General Pipeline Flow
 The pipeline is designed to process NifTi acquisitions as a starting point, and end with DTI/DKI maps.
 This pipeline can be broken down into two important segments: